aclark4life/python-packages-doc/build.rst

 in the Python world is **tools**.
 Lots and lots of tools.
 What we are missing is **clarity**.
-Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available, and let folks decide for themselves which ones they would like to use (along with the understanding of why they would like to use it!)
+Rather than force people to use a particular tool without explaining why, let us *better* explain what tools are available, and let folks decide for themselves which ones they would like to use (along with understanding why they would like to use them!)

 Sounds great!
 But how?
 ----------------------